Executive Director

 Director of Communications and Operations

-Kierra (she/her) was born and raised in the Bronx, New York.
-She identifies as Afro-Caribbean and Black american.
-She moved to CT as a young person and graduated from New Haven Public Schools.
+Kierra (she/her) is a Black and Afro-Caribbean woman born and raised in the Bronx, New York.
+She moved to Connecticut as an elementary school student, eventually graduating from New Haven Public Schools where she was a student athlete and musician.
 While attaining her B.B.A. in Marketing and Management Information Systems from Temple University, she became dedicated to the movement surrounding teaching an accurate, all-encompassing version of Black Studies in classrooms.
-She was a co-organizer with the Black and Brown Coalition at Temple and an active member of The Saturday Free School in North Philadelphia – where she began studying the Black radical tradition.
+She was a co-organizer with the Black and Brown Coalition at Temple and an active member of The Saturday Free School in North Philadelphia, where she began studying the Black radical tradition.

-Kierra began substitute teaching at NHPS in order to continue her life-long role of working with young people within her community.
-She became involved with SEJ as a young person herself in 2019, fueled by her passion for social justice and educational equity, especially pertaining to Black youth.
+Post-university, Kierra began substitute teaching at NHPS in order to continue her life-long role of working with young people within her community.
+She started working with SEJ as a young person herself in early 2019, fueled by her passion for social justice and educational equity, especially pertaining to Black youth.

 Outside of her SEJ work, she mentors teenagers and sits on the Board of Directors for a family-oriented non-profit in Chicago.
 She is also a published poet and enjoys writing personal essays.